-- comes from animals which: - have remained, for at least three months prior to slaughter, in a zone of the exporting country where cattle and water buffaloes are regularly vaccinated against FMD and where an official control programme is in operation; - b) have been vaccinated at least twice with the last vaccination not more than six months, unless protective immunity has been demonstrated for more than six months, and not less than one month prior to slaughter; - c) were kept for the past 30 days in an establishment, and that FMD has not occurred within a 10 kilometre radius of the establishment during that period, or the establishment is a quarantine station; - d) have been transported, in a vehicle which was cleansed and disinfected before the cattle and water buffaloes were loaded, directly from the establishment of origin or quarantine station to the approved slaughterhouse/abattoir without coming into contact with other animals which do not fulfil the required conditions for export; - e) have been slaughtered in an approved slaughterhouse/abattoir: - i) which is officially designated for export; - ii) in which no FMD has been detected during the period between the last disinfection carried out before slaughter and the shipment for export has been dispatched; - f) have been subjected to ante- and post-mortem inspections within 24 hours before and after slaughter with no evidence of FMD; - 2) comes from deboned carcasses: - a) from which the major lymphatic nodes have been removed; - b) which, prior to deboning, have been submitted to maturation at a temperature greater than + 2°C for a minimum period of 24 hours following slaughter and in which the pH value was less than 6.0 when tested in the middle of both the longissimus dorsi muscle.
+- a) comes from bovines which: - have remained, for at least three months prior to slaughter, in a zone of the exporting country where bovines are regularly vaccinated against FMD and where an official control programme is in operation; - ii) have been vaccinated at least twice with the last vaccination not more than six months, unless protective immunity has been demonstrated for more than six months, and not less than one month prior to slaughter; - iii) were kept for the past 30 days in: - a quarantine station; or - an establishment, within a 10-kilometre radius of which FMD has not occurred during that period; - iv) have been transported, in a vehicle which was cleaned and disinfected before loading, directly from the establishment of origin or quarantine station to the approved slaughterhouse/abattoir without coming into contact with other FMD susceptible animals which do not fulfil the required conditions for export; - v) have been slaughtered in an approved slaughterhouse/abattoir. - which is officially designated for export; - in which no FMD has been detected during the period between the last disinfection carried out before slaughter and the shipment for export has been dispatched; - were subjected to ante- and post-mortem inspections in accordance with Chapter 6.3., with favourable results; - b) comes from deboned carcasses: - from which feet, head, viscera and the major lymphatic nodes have been removed; - ii) which, prior to deboning, have been submitted to maturation at a temperature greater than + 2°C for a minimum period of 24 hours following slaughter and in which the pH value was less than 6.0 when tested in the middle of both the longissimus dorsi muscle.